defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/20-infrastructure.md

 ### Op VM

 We need a place to deploy all our stuff.
 For this workshop, we'll be using VirtualBox and the latest Ubuntu LTS (22.04 LTS).
-[Ubuntu has a great walkthrough on how to do this](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).
+[Ubuntu has a great walk through on how to do this](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).

 #### Install Tooling